sethbondaroff/Electron-Starter/README.md

 # Electron-Starter
-super basic boilerplate for an electron react app with firebase
+basic boilerplate for an electron react app using firebase and react-material-ui